 lint/aes.vlt for Verilator.

-In order to manually run lint on a specific block, make sure AscentLint is properly installed and step into the
+In order to manually invoke any of the linting tools on a specific block, make sure that the corresponding linting tool is properly installed, step into the project root and call

-purge option ensures that the scratch directory is fully erased before starting the build, and
+purge option ensures that the scratch directory is fully erased before starting the build.

 Logic designs that have signals that cross from one clock domain to another unrelated clock domain are notorious for introducing hard to debug problems.
 The reason is that design verification, with its constant and idealized timing relationships on signals, does not represent the variability and uncertainty of real world systems.
 For this reason, maintaining a robust Clock Domain Crossing verification strategy (“CDC methodology”) is critical to the success of any multi-clock design.